Gaza: How Hamas tunnel network grew

 Therefore, the entire length of the tunnel and its branches must be located, mapped and then completely destroyed.

-Dr Eado Hecht is an independent defence analyst and lecturer in military doctrine at the Begin-Sadat Center for Strategic Studies at Bar Ilan University.
+Dr Eado Hecht is a defence analyst and lecturer in military doctrine at the Begin-Sadat Center for Strategic Studies at Bar Ilan University.